cainam/home-cluster-deployment/README.md

 - kustomize: authorizationpolicy (already in common/kustomize/Auth... )
 - security: generate random ports (e.g. for traefik during each deployment) and mention it for security
 - deployment standard: revisionHistory to 3 (less replicasets)
-- move istiod-config chart to kustomize
+- see how to turn kustomize into sub-repository